preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Teamwork templates
 ===========================================

-In Omnia 6.5 and later, the option “Provisioning templates” is removed.
-Instead, templates are administered under each main option, so here you can work with templates for Teamwork.
+Here you can work with templates for Teamwork.

 .. image:: teamwork-65-templates-new2.png